 We design motion control systems used for custom robotic solutions tailored to our customers applications.
 Those applications range from high speed pick and place operations, where high velocity and quick settling time is key to extremely high-resolution systems for nanometer repeatability and low jitter.

-Jabil Chad Automation employs a complex set of measurement devices when integrating our motion solutions to externally measure and prove that a solution is meeting the requirements.
-This could be measuring repeatability, accuracy, or velocity of the load rather than depending simply on the encoder feedback.
+Chad employs a complex set of measurement devices when integrating our motion solutions to externally measure and prove that a solution is meeting the requirements.
+This could be measuring repeatability, accuracy or velocity of the load rather than depending simply on the encoder feedback.
 This attention to detail allows us to outreach the competition with precision motion solutions.

 Multiple packages and mix and match stage-servo-controller solutions